yezz123/authx/docs/contributing.md

 ## Testing

-The `requirements.dev.txt` file contains all the dependencies that you need to test AuthX, which are:
+all the dependencies that you need to test AuthX, which are:

 ### Including